Signs of Codependency & Addiction (Impacts & Negative Effects)

 Symptoms of codependency include:

-• Low self-esteem: The codependent person may feel unlovable outside of the relationship role and depends on the opinions of other people to feel personal, positive self-worth.
+- Low self-esteem.
+The codependent person may feel unlovable outside of the relationship role and depends on the opinions of other people to feel personal, positive self-worth.

-• People-pleasing: The opinions of other people have a great deal of weight for the codependent individual.
+- People-pleasing.
+The opinions of other people have a great deal of weight for the codependent individual.
 This person will do anything to make sure others have a positive opinion of them.
 The person may feel intense guilt or an inability to say “no” to others.

-• Caretaking: The person feels a primary need to care for others, often at the expense of self-care; in extreme situations, the person doesn’t feel secure or comfortable unless needed.
+- Caretaking.
+The person feels a primary need to care for others, often at the expense of self-care; in extreme situations, the person doesn’t feel secure or comfortable unless needed.

-• Obsession with relationships: Because the codependent person feels defined by relationships, they may become an obsessive focus for the individual; on the other hand, actual relationships may lack emotional intimacy.
+- Obsession with relationships.
+Because the codependent person feels defined by relationships, they may become an obsessive focus for the individual; on the other hand, actual relationships may lack emotional intimacy.

 Codependency & Drug Abuse

-• Partners who are both abusing drugs
+- Partners who both misuse drugs

 Negative Effects and Risks for the Codependent Partner